codetojoy/gol-react/README.md

 * build empty world without any UI
 * seed world without any UI
 * play round without any UI
+* X: allow a random seed on initialization
+* X: course-correct: Grid components should use store for the grid
 * X: setup basic store
 * X: IdService should return a map of <Neighbour, Cell> and not number[]
 * X: why does a Cell contain neighbours?